A-Loose-Screw/WayFinder/README.md

 using namespace frc;
 using namespace wml;

-Drivetrain *drivetrain; // Create your drivetrain object (needs to be the same object you use for manual driving and auto driving)
+Drivetrain *drivetrain; // Create your drivetrain instance (needs to be the same object you use for manual driving and auto driving)

-wayfinder::WayFinder *wayFinder; // Create your wayfinder object
+wayfinder::WayFinder *wayFinder; // Create your wayfinder instance

 /**